 Let Us Fight for Your Right to Fair Compensation

 Common sense tells us that in order to drive safely, we need to keep our eyes – and attention – on the road.
-All too often, people try and multitask while they are behind the wheel, and this can put the lives of others at risk.
+All too often, people try and multitask while they are behind the wheel, and this causes motor vehicle accidents and put the lives of others at risk.
 Distracted driving significantly increases the likelihood of a car accident, and if you are involved in a wreck due to a distracted driver, you deserve to be compensated.

 The Problem with Distracted Driving

 Distracted driving can be defined as an activity that diverts a person’s attention away from the main task of driving.
 Every distraction can endanger the safety of drivers, passengers, and bystanders and can lead to devastating consequences in the event of an accident.

 According to the U.S. Department of Transportation, in 2014 alone, nearly 3,200 people were killed in motor vehicle crashes that involved distracted drivers.
 Another 431,000 drivers were injured in distracted driver crashes.
 In addition, there are some other troubling statistics available about distracted driving that show just how bad the problem is:

 - Approximately 10% of all drivers 15-19 years old involved in fatal automobile crashes were distracted at the time of the accident.

 - Drivers in their 20s make up 27% of distracted drivers in all fatal crashes